zorndorff/orndorff.dev/content/about/_index.md

 menu: "main"
 layout: "single"
 ---

-Hi I'm Zac.
+Hi , I'm Zac.

-I write code, tinker with electronics, kayak Lake Michigan and watch way too much anime.
+A Chicago software engineer.

+I love experimenting with new technology and applying the lessons learned to my daily work.

+Follow my projects here.